oroinc/orocommerce/src/Oro/Bundle/UPSBundle/Resources/doc/time_in_transit.md

-# UPS time in transit.
+# UPS time in transit

-Service `oro_ups.provider.cacheable_time_in_transit` can get estimated time in transit and cached for 1 day, based on:
+The `oro_ups.provider.cacheable_time_in_transit` service provides estimated time in transit based on the following:

- * from zip code
+ * a zip code of the shipping origin
- * to zip code
+ * a zip code of the shipping destination
- * pickup date
+ * a pickup date

-For example:
+This information is kept in cache for 1 day.

+Example:

 ```code
 /** @var UPSTransport $transport */
 $transport = $upsChannel->getTransport();